 Figure 4.5.4-1 depicts the procedure of querying NSD information through the Os-Ma-nfvo reference point (see clause 7.2.7 [5]).

-1. NM sends to NFVO a QueryNsdRequest with parameters filter and attributeSelector used to filter the NSDs on which the query applies and the attributes that will be returned for the instances of NSD(s) matching the filter (see clause 7.2.7.2 [5]).
+1. NM sends to NFVO a QueryNsdInfoRequest with parameters filter and attributeSelector used to filter the NSDs on which the query applies and the attributes that will be returned for the instances of NSD(s) matching the filter (see clause 7.2.7.2 [5]).

-2. NFVO sends to NM a QueryNsdResponse with parameter queryResult providing the information that is selected according to parameters filter and attributeSelector (see clause 7.2.7.3 [5]).
+2. NFVO sends to NM a QueryNsdInfoResponse with parameter queryResult providing the information that is selected according to parameters filter and attributeSelector (see clause 7.2.7.3 [5]).
 The result of the operation indicates if it has been successful or not with a standard success/error result.